Joseph Joseph Sink Aid Caddy · โ˜… 4.5 Editor's Choice Sink Caddy Check price on Amazon →

 Remove from the sink wall by gently pulling the suction tabs.
 Disassemble into three parts (caddy, suction mounts, drainage insert).
 Run all three through the dishwasher top rack monthly to prevent soap scum and pink mold buildup.
 Air dry before reassembling.
 The full cleaning takes 5 minutes plus dishwasher time.

 Different jobs.
-Joseph Joseph is the better value at $15 with reliable function.
-Simplehuman is the better premium option at $30 with a magnetic mount that does not depend on sink material.
+Joseph Joseph is the better value at this price with reliable function.
+Simplehuman is the better premium option at this price with a magnetic mount that does not depend on sink material.
 If your sink is matte stone, fireclay, or anything that suction cups do not stick to, the simplehuman is the only one that works.
 For stainless and glazed ceramic, both work and the Joseph Joseph is half the price.